con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'jigs pa ma lus sel ba po/ /
 >> 	'jigs chen dgrs] em.; 'jig rten dgra VM

 Wished for, the greatest granter of what's wished,
-Yielding refuge, the greatest source of refuge,
+Refuge bestowing, the greatest source of refuge,
 The greatest enemy of great dangers,
 Dispeller of all danger in all forms, (92)